Mental health services for under 18s

 People of all ages often go to their family doctor first if they are struggling with their mental health.
 Visit your GP along with your young person.

-Check in with your son or daughter about how the experience of talking to the doctor was for them.
+Check in with your young person about how the experience of talking to the doctor was for them.

-If they, and you feel the GP did not share your concerns or offer the advice or referral you wanted, you are entitled to bring them to another doctor for a second opinion.
+They, or you, could feel the GP did not share your concerns or offer the advice or referral you wanted.
+If this is the case, you are entitled to bring them to another doctor for a second opinion.

 Primary care services